raymondngiam/CarND-Behavioral-Cloning-Project/README.md

 $ python video.py run1
 ```

+The name of the video will be the name of the directory followed by '.mp4', so, in this case the video will be run1.mp4.

 ### Final video demonstration

-You can see the final video demonstration of a fully trained model at here.
+You can see the final video demonstration of a trained model at here.

 ### Final report